Hart County Historical Society

 Picture

-Visitors come from many states to view Civil War displays including The General Simon Bolivar Buckner Room and numerous Buckner family artifacts.
-The house, later named Glen Lily, was begun in 1823.
-General and Governor Buckner was born and died at Glen Lily in this bed.
+Visitors from across the country come to view the museum’s Civil War exhibits, including the General Simon Bolivar Buckner Room and a wide range of Buckner family artifacts.
+The Buckner home, known as Glen Lily, was started in 1823.
+General Buckner was born and also died there, in the same bed that is now featured in the exhibit.

-A replica of the house at Glen Lily, created by Susan Lafferty, can be viewed at the museum.
+A detailed replica of the Glen Lily house, created by Susan Lafferty, is also on display at the museum.

 Picture